top of page

 -

 Should the community include basic shopping (e.g. grocery and drug stores), other retail, restaurants, places of worship, community centers, etc.?
 I see that they are to be considered but are they internal or external to the community?A community certainly needs access to shopping (e.g. grocery and drug stores), other retail, restaurants, places of worship, community centers, etc., to be a great place to live.
-Such could be provided in the community, or depending on how the proposed community is sited on the map, it could be located nearby so the design element of focus could be residents flow to and from accessing such service
+Such could be provided in the community, or depending on how the proposed community is sited on the map, it could be located nearby so the design element of focus could be residents flow to and from accessing such services.

 -